Organisations are becoming adaptable in terms of how they offer flexibility in an attempt to meet the desires of the top HR professionals.

 As mentioned, Brexit is unsettling the market, as is IR35 on the interim side of things, but there is still a high volume of available roles as organisations require HR specialists to advise them through whatever changes occur.

-Legislative changes due in 2019 are likely to increase the need for certain HR professionals.
+Legislative changes due in 2019 are likely to increase the need for certain professionals to fill HR projects jobs.
 These changes include itemised pay slips for all works, the increase of ‘aggravated’ breach of employment penalty to £20K, as well as the review of Acas early conciliation scheme and flexible working regulations.